-One Pot Spicy Basil Chicken boasts a delicious spicy sauce, comes together in a few short minutes, and is also healthy- it's the perfect dinner!
+One Pot Spicy Basil Chicken has a delicious spicy sauce, is easy to make, and is also healthy- it's the perfect dinner!

 This One Pot Spicy Basil Chicken is seriously such a simple recipe, and everyone always loves it.
-I’ve been making it for years actually, and am finally getting around to updating this post with new pictures – hallelujah!
 If you like easy healthy recipes (scroll all the way down for nutritional info) that pack a punch of flavor, this one is definitely for you!

 One of the things that makes this One Pot Spicy Basil Chicken so easy, is that the ingredients are minimal, and you might even have most of them in your fridge or pantry, especially if you cook asian style food ever.
 The other thing that makes it super easy...ONE POT!!
-Let me tell you, this specific high sided skillet will change your one pot game - trust me, you need it in your life!
-I will say, make sure you use the fish sauce in this recipe, because it really adds a nice element to the dish.
-Otherwise all you need is the chicken, soy sauce, cornstarch, some chili paste, and basil…told you it’s simple!
+I've shared so many One Pot recipes with you such as One Pot Spicy Thai Pasta and One Pot Mexican Rice Skillet.
+Having a high sided skillet (like this specific high sided skillet) will change your one pot game - trust me, you need it in your life!

-This Spicy Basil Chicken is healthy too, coming in around 254 calories (see bottom for nutritional information) for one fourth of the recipe (most likely over 1 cup of chicken).
-Now, of course you need to add in whatever you serve this with as well, but it's overall a low calorie dish.
+This Spicy Basil Chicken is healthy too, coming in around 254 calories and 1g carbohydrates (see bottom for nutritional information) for one fourth of the recipe (most likely over 1 cup of chicken).
+Factor in whatever you serve this with as well, but it's overall a low calorie dish.

 Different ways to serve the Spicy Basil Chicken:

-- Serve over brown rice with some steamed vegetables.
+- Serve over brown rice with steamed vegetables.

 - Whip up some quinoa on Sunday, and use throughout the week - serve the Spicy Basil Chicken overtop the quinoa.